DRL/blobtools/README.md

 # blobtools
 Application for the visualisation of (draft) genome assemblies and general assembly QC using TAGC (Taxon-annotated Gc-Coverage) plots [Kumar et al. 2012](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3843372/pdf/fgene-04-00237.pdf).

+> Once we were blobs in the sea...

+> -Terry Pratchett, A Hat Full of Sky

 ## Requirements

 ```